SchrodingersGat/KiBoM/README.md

 **-s --separator** Override the delimiter for CSV or TSV generation

-**-p --separator** Override the delimiter for CSV or TSV generation
+**-p --prettyhtml** Override the delimiter for CSV or TSV generation

-**-a --separator** Defines author of project.
+**-a --authorofproject** Defines author of project.
 Follow argument with "string"

-**-t --separator** Defines title of project.
+**-t --titleofproject** Defines title of project.
 Follow argument with "string"

-**-i --separator** Defines title of project.
+**-i --image** Defines title of project.
 Follow argument path of logo as a "string".
 If not provided, will default to KiCAD logo

 --------
 To run from KiCad, simply add the same command line in the *Bill of Materials* script window. e.g. to generate a HTML output: